Taylor-CCB-Group/BabelVR-Releases/example_data/README.md

 ## Reference images
 (to go in the "Babel/Reference Images" directory)

-landmarks1.png
+Used as a guide for landmarking these show different landmark regions on the skull.

-landmarks2.png
+* landmarks1.png
-landmarks3.png
+* landmarks2.png
-landmarks4.png
+* landmarks3.png
-landmarks5.png
+* landmarks4.png
-landmarks6.png
+* landmarks5.png

-Used as a guide for landmarking.
+* landmarks6.png

 ## Groups
 (to go in the "Babel/Groups" directory)
 CSV file of a naming scheme.
-These labels will be applied to each landmark as they placed on the skull object.
+These labels will be applied to each landmark if selected in groups as they are placed on the skull object.

-Landmarks_SachikoImages.csv
+* Landmarks_SachikoImages.csv